DeviationTX/deviation-manual/source/ch_advanced.rst

 * **Toggle**: The switch will toggle from on-to-off or off-to-on each time the trim button is pressed
 * **On/Off**: The Trim+ button will turn the switch on, and the 'Trim-' button will turn it off-to-on

 To setup a virtual switch, start by selecting the trim from the 'Trim' page, and entering the trim-setup page.
-See `Trims and Virtual Inputs (Adv GUI)`_
+See :ref:`trims-and-virtual-inputs`

 .. macro:: floatimg images/|target|/ch_advanced/virtsw.png